 There are no right answers to the question of the "greatest rap album ever made," but if you told me that it was The Infamous, you wouldn't be wrong.

 Mobb Deep flawlessly defined an era, place, aesthetic, and attitude.
-If Nas was the aloof observational poet sketching devils lasso metaphors of Queensbridge, Mobb Deep brought the energy of Timberlands stomping down pissy stairwells; they were the sweat on your spine, the grim colour of the chalk outline, the heart racing like a cardiac patient, shattered glass echoing, the mutant fragrance of marijuana and bullet smoke.
+If Nas was the aloof observational poet sketching devils lasso metaphors of Queensbridge, Mobb Deep brought the energy of Timbalands stomping down pissy stairwells; they were the sweat on your spine, the grim color of the chalk outline, the heart racing like a cardiac patient, shattered glass echoing, the mutant fragrance of marijuana and bullet smoke.
 They were anti-heroes, slang originators never shook, shadowy arbiters of life and death on the 41st side of things.

 There are no right answers to the question of the "greatest rap album ever made," but if you told me that it was The Infamous, you wouldn't be wrong.
 This was music by those ostensibly trapped and condemned by circumstance but blessed with the intelligence, musical gifts, and observational insight to escape the part of town that was similar to Vietnam.

 Prodigy was one of the best writers to ever bludgeon 16 bars.
-His opening lines hit like an aluminium bat to the temple.
+His opening lines hit like an aluminum bat to the temple.
 If you string them together, it functions like eternally quotable autobiography or doomed reveries from Gehenna: "There's a war going on outside, no man is safe from.
 You can run but you can't hide forever; Ayo, Queens get the money long time no cash, I'm caught up in the hustle when the guns go blast; It all began on the street, to the back of a blue police vehicle, next come the bookings, the way things is looking; I open my eyes to the streets where I was raised as a man.
 And learned to use my hands for protection."
 So it goes.